icgc-argo/argo-docs/docs/data-access/daco/applying.md

 When the application is complete, this section is enabled and the final step involves adding the proper signatures to authorize the application.
 Please do the following:

 1. Download the finalized application from the top application header, or using the button within the section content.
-1. On the last page of the application pdf you will find a signatures page.
+1. On the last page of the application PDF you will find a signatures page.
 You must include **BOTH the Principal Investigator and the Institutional Representative signatures** or your application will be declined.
-   - You can print the final signature page, collect the written signatures, scan the signed page and add it back to the finalized application pdf.
+   - You can print the final signature page, collect the written signatures, scan the signed page and add it back to the finalized application PDF.
    - Or you can add the proper signatures using electronic methods, such as [DocuSign](https://www.docusign.ca/) or [AdobeSign](https://acrobat.adobe.com/us/en/sign.html).
 1. Once you have prepared the digital copy of the signed application, upload it within this section and click the **Submit Application** button.
 1. You will receive an email confirming that the ICGC DACO has received your application.

 While your application is under review, you will not be able to edit the application.
-Continue to the next section to read about the [DACO Review and Approval process](/docs/data-access/daco/approval).
+Read more about the [DACO review and approval process](/docs/data-access/daco/approval).